Narachii/Airbnb/README.md

 |longitude|float|-|

 ### Associations
--belongs_to :host
+- belongs_to :host
--belongs_to :book
+- belongs_to :book
--has_many :reviews
+- has_many :reviews